 - What are the risks of day 3 embryo transfer?

 - What are the risks of day 5 embryo transfer? (identical twins/complications such as monochorionic twins or monoamniotic twins)

 The presentation took approximately 40 minutes.
 During that time all attendees were able to type their questions in the chat section.
-After the presentation Dr. Avilés opened Q&A session (which lasted approx. 15 min.) where the questions asked by attendees could be answered by our expert.
+After the presentation Dr. Avilés opened Q&A session (which lasted approx. 15 min.) where the questions asked by attendees could be answered by our expert (see the answers above).
 The webinar took about 1h – 1h 10 min.
-All unanswered questions will be addressed and answered by Dr. Aviles and published in this article at a later date.
-If you missed the webinar live, you can watch it again here or on EggDonationFriends YouTube channel.
+If you missed the webinar live, you can watch it again above or on EggDonationFriends YouTube channel.